Self-harm is when you hurt yourself as a way of dealing with very difficult feelings, painful memories or overwhelming situations and experiences.

-Get help for self harm from NHS Choices.
+Get help for self harm from the NHS.

-Harmless is a voluntary organisation for people who self harm, their friends, families, You can find help, advice and support on their webpages here
+Harmless is a voluntary organisation for people who self harm, their friends, families, You can find help, advice and support.

 selfharm UK is a project dedicated to supporting young people impacted by self-harm, providing a safe space to talk, ask any questions and be honest about what's going on in your life.